nandor/firesim/docs/Developer-Docs/Host-Platform-Debugging.rst

 controllers and PCI-E subsystem used on the FPGA.
-Note, since FPGA-level metasimulation should generally not be deployed by users, when we refer to metasimulation in absence of the FPGA-level qualifier we mean the faster form described in :ref:`Debugging & Testing with Metasimulation<meta-simulation>`
+Note, since FPGA-level metasimulation should generally not be deployed by users, when we refer to metasimulation in absence of the FPGA-level qualifier we mean the faster form described in :ref:`Debugging & Testing with Metasimulation<metasimulation>`

 FPGA-level metasimulations run out of ``firesim/sim``, and consist of two components: